 Friday 30th January 2015 - 7.30pm | £25, NUS/OAP/under 16s £22.50

 A performance led by American-born British conductor John Landor.

 Saturday 31st January 2015 - 6pm | £14, NUS/OAP/under 16s £12.60

 David Trendell conducts a performance by King's College London Chapel Choir.

 Saturday 31st January 2015 - 8pm | £33, NUS/OAP/under 16s £29.70

 A performance by Twickenham Choral Society, a friendly thriving choir of over 100 voices drawing singers of all ages from a wide area of West London.

 IN THIS ARTICLE

 Easter in London

-From cheap budget hotels to luxury 5 star hotels see our deals for hotels, including Hotel Verta by Rhombus from 57% off.
+From cheap budget places to stay to luxury 5 star suites see our deals for hotels, including Sydney House Chelsea from 48% off.